What is a load balancer? Layer 4 v Layer 7 explained

 A network load balancer refers to the way the traffic is managed, rather than the type of traffic being managed.
 So if you hear someone talking about a network load balancer, what they’re really referring to is Layer 4 network load balancing.
 Layer 4 load balancing can be great for supporting the delivery of large files to users (such as videos) because it is more efficient than the alternative load balancing method called Layer 7 load balancing.
 But the trade-off is that Layer 4 load balancing is not as intelligent as Layer 7 load balancing, which allows you to apply more complex rules.
 For a comparison of the different load balancing methods including Global Server Load Balancing (GSLB), check out this blog: Compare Layer 4, 7, and Global Server Load Balancing (GSLB) techniques.

-What is an application load balancer?
+What is a Layer 7 application load balancer?

 An application load balancer is one that load balances traffic at the Application Layer, otherwise known as a Layer 7 load balancer.
 Unlike a Layer 4 load balancer which is focused only on content delivery, a Layer 7 load balancer looks at the actual content being delivered, and responds accordingly, providing what is effectively smart routing.